AntCMS-org/AntLoader/README.md

 ```

 ## Configuration
-AntLoader accepts uses an array to configure it's available options.
+AntLoader accepts an array to configure it's available options.
-None of the configuration options are required, however at a minimum it is recommended to specify a path unless you know APCu will be usable in all enviroments for your application.
+None of the configuration options are required, however at a minimum it is recommended to specify a path unless you know APCu will be usable in all environments for your application.
 **Note**: Please read the "Classmap Caching Options" section of this document, as that covers the strengths and weaknesses of each caching approach.

 ```PHP